 The College has a process for investigating complaints and reports about Naturopaths.
 If you have a complaint or a concern about a Naturopath, it is important that we know about it, in order to take any corrective steps that may be needed.
 You can find out more about submitting a complaint here...

-The College of Naturopaths of Ontario regulates all Naturopaths in the province.
-We support the public’s right to safe, competent and ethical naturopathic care, by setting requirements to enter the profession, establishing standards, administering quality assurance and inspections programs, and holding Naturopaths accountable for their conduct and practice.
+The College regulates all naturopaths registered to practice in Ontario.
+We support the public’s right to safe, competent and ethical naturopathic car, by setting requirements to enter the profession, establishing standards, administering quality assurance and inspections programs, and holding naturopaths accountable for their conduct and practice.

 Ensuring public protection and safety is the regulator's chief role.
 You, as the public, need access to information to ensure that self-regulation is working effectively in your best interests.
 We are committed to providing the information you need to make your healthcare decisions and to hold us accountable.